jmysu/C3MikroBUS/C3MikroBUS/PlatformIO/readme.md

 ## QuickEspNow w/ LED Sync
-### Sync multiple devices' LED with QuickEspNow broadcasting
+### Sync multiple devices' LED with QuickEspNow broadcasting, the middle one is the latest board added to the group!
 <img src="WireShark_EspNowBroadcast.png" width=480> <img src="EspNowBlink.gif" width=480>